genropy/genropy_saved/docs/genro/components/components/th/index.rst

 introduction
 ============

-    1. The TableHandler is the Genro way to handle data visualization and data entry
+    1. The TableHandler is a way to handle data visualization and data entry

     2. The TableHandler is structured in two main classes: